althonov/ctf-writeups/README.md

 # Capture The Flag
-some of my ctf writeups
+some of my ctf writeups, you can read full writeups [here](https://github.com/alfredonovanski/capturetheflag-writeup).